wp-plugins/better-anchor-links/readme.txt

 == Changelog ==
 = 1.6 =
-* Added "back to content list" link next to heading
+* Added "back to content" link next to heading (as asterisk by default)
 * Added option for change name of backlink
 * Added option for change char of backlink
 * Fixed sidebar deprecated registration